 I.e. if a hedgehog plays in a red team, its hat will we red.

-In the default Hedgewars installation, most hats are non-team hats.
+In the default Hedgewars installation, most hats are normal hats, and many hats are animated.

-Hats are specified as PNG files with alpha channel.
+Hats are specified as PNG files with alpha channel (transparency).

-They consist of a set sub-images of a size 32px×32px each.
+They consist of a set of sub-images of a size 32px×32px each.

 Hedgewars counts the sub-images, or animation frames, from top-left to

 bottom-left, then it goes on with the next column, etc.